Detailed Compliance Information

 What about IRS audit risk?

 The employer FICA savings mechanism is not in dispute.
-The only question ever raised by the IRS concerns employee-level taxation of wellness benefits under single-premium (all pre-tax) structures.
-PTE Group Inc's dual-premium structure follows the IRS's own guidance for avoiding this issue entirely.
+The only question ever raised by the IRS concerns employee-level taxation of wellness benefits under before-tax single-premium structures.
+PTE Gold's dual-premium structure follows the IRS's own guidance for avoiding this issue entirely.

 Who Is Actually Using These Programs

 This isn't a program marketed only to unsophisticated small businesses.
-Current PTE Group Inc. users include large PEO companies.
+Current PTE Gold users include large PEO companies.

 These organizations have in-house legal counsel, external ERISA attorneys, and CFOs who conduct extensive due diligence before implementing programs.
 They wouldn't move forward with something they believed was a tax avoidance scheme.